Prelude <> Nov/Dec 2019 <> January 2020 <> February <> March <> April <> May <> June <> July <> August <> September <> Source Data

 US Dept of Labor Report: The total number of people claiming initial jobless benefits for the week ending April 25 was 3.9 million, a decrease of 575 thousand from the previous week.

-The Veteran Administrations’s Executive in Charge Richard Stone charges that FEMA has been diverting incoming medical supplies meant for the VA into the federal stockpile.
+The Veteran Administrations’s Executive in Charge Richard Stone charges that has been diverting incoming medical supplies meant for the into the federal stockpile.
 Health care workers at VA hospitals have warned of severely inadequate stocks of personal protective equipment for past weeks.

 President Trump announces cancellation of the Coronavirus Task Force and an end to daily press briefings.